 Try not to leave any blanks in the cells.
 You can format the cells in your required format, like if you want to show any of your data cells in Bold, then apply the Bold format to the cells.

 If there is a date available in your data, apply the required format for your date.
 After applying all the formats, save the table.
 Now it’s time to convert the data into the database table.
 Select the entire data and click on the insert button on the top left corner.

 Click on the table option under the “Insert” menu tab.

-A pop-up box will appear asking for the table address as the data is already selected it took that range.
-Untick the checkbox “My table has headers” option if you not select the headers of your data.
-Here we selected the headers also hence I leave it as checked.
+A pop-up box will appear asking for the table address; it took that range as the data is already selected.
+Untick the checkbox “My table has headers” option if you do not select your data’s headers.
+Here we selected the headers also; hence I leave it as checked.
 Click on “Ok”.